 Frequency Domain Solver

 This tutorial demonstrates Meep's frequency-domain solver which is used to compute the fields produced in response to a continuous-wave (CW) source.
 For a description of its inner workings, see Section 5.3 ("Frequency-domain solver") of Computer Physics Communications, Vol. 181, pp. 687-702, 2010.
-This example involves using the frequency-domain solver to compute the fields of a ring resonator which is described in Tutorial/Basics.
+This example involves using the frequency-domain solver to compute the fields of a ring resonator which is described in Tutorial/Basics/Modes of a Ring Resonator.
 First, we will verify that the error in the fields decreases monotonically with decreasing tolerance of the iterative solver.
 And then, we will demonstrate qualitative agreement with the frequency-domain fields computed using a different method: Fourier transforming the time-domain fields in response to a narrowband Gaussian-pulse source.

 Usage of the frequency-domain solver involves only two changes to the original simulation: (1) replace the pulse source with a continuous source, and (2) turn on complex fields since real fields are used by default.
 Everything else remains unchanged.